cartesia-ai/cartesia-js/README.md

 ## React

 We export a React hook that simplifies the process of using the TTS API.
-The hook manages the WebSocket connection and provides a simple interface for buffering and playing audio.
+The hook manages the WebSocket connection and provides a simple interface for buffering, playing, pausing and restarting audio.

 ```jsx
 import { useTTS } from '@cartesia/cartesia-js/react';